Table of Contents

 An executor is responsible for managing the estate of a deceased individual by identifying assets, paying debts and taxes, and distributing property according to the will.
 This may involve selling assets, resolving disputes, and handling legal complexities, especially if the will includes conditions for heirs.
 The role requires careful administration to ensure compliance with legal and financial obligations.

-Whether you are an executor or a beneficiary trying to understand the responsibilities of an executor in probate, this blog can help clarify questions you may have about how a personal representative factors into the probate process.
+Whether you are an executor or a beneficiary, understanding the difference between an executor and an administrator during probate can help clarify questions you may have about how a personal representative factors into the probate process.

 If you are a beneficiary of a deceased person’s estate in Texas and the window for probating the will has passed, transferring the property’s title can be challenging; especially as assets remain in the deceased’s name without probate.
 To resolve this, you might consider filing an Affidavit of Heirship, a legal document that identifies the heirs and outlines the decedent’s family history.